GraphScope/GRIN/docs/source/index_api.rst

 Also, GRIN does NOT provide original ID indexing for property graphs because it is redundant to indexing by primary keys.

+Primary Keys
+^^^^^^^^^^^^^
+In GRIN v0.1.1, we explicitly distinguish the concepts of primary keys and indexing based on primary keys.
+Primary keys are the properties that are used to identify a vertex or an edge.
+Just like in relational databases, primary keys are unique under a given vertex or edge type.
+While indexing based on primary keys is the ability to find a vertex or an edge by its primary key.
+These two sets of APIs are defined in ``property/primarykey.h`` and ``index/pk.h`` respectively.

+Furthermore, GRIN specifically provides APIs for primary keys of a single integer property.
+This will simplify the primary key usage to avoid using ``GRIN_ROW`` to store values of primary keys.
+These APIs are named under the ``GRIN_ENABLE_VERTEX(EDGE)_PK_OF_INT64`` macros.

+The difference between ``PK_OF_INT64`` and ``ORIGINAL_ID_OF_INT64`` is that the former primary key is unique under a given vertex or edge type, while the latter original ID is unique under the whole graph.